Framed defects in ABJ(M): Correlation functions in framed defects

 where we have used \eqref{eq:bosonic_framing} to make the framing dependence explicit also in the normalization factor.

 Two comments are now in order.
 First of all, since the framing contributions come exclusively from contractions inside the Wilson loop and never involve the operator insertion, the choice of $\cO$ is irrelevant for determining the framing phase.
-Therefore, the structure in \eqref{eq:twoptbosonic} should hold for any diagonal operator $\cO$.
+Therefore, the structure in \eqref{eq:twoptbosonic} should hold for any diagonal operator $\cO$ of the form \eqref{eq:OperatorA}.
 Secondly, already at one loop the normalized two-point function is framing-dependent.
 In fact, even if the same phases arise in the numerator and denominator, the two-node structure of the bosonic Wilson loop prevents their cancellation.
 This conclusion holds also in the ABJM limit, $N_1=N_2 \equiv N$.
-In this case, expanding numerator and denominator at one loop and recalling that $\langle A A\rangle = - \langle\hat A \hat A\rangle$, we obtain